RuanCosta-Jitterbit/webappsnap/README.md

 `--full`
 : Also snap the full dashboard beyond the specified viewport (`SNAP_IMG_WIDTH` x `SNAP_IMG_HEIGHT`).

+## Tips

+### Changing selectors (IDs of UI elements)

+Because of the high rate of change of the test subject (PMM), there is a lot of logging to show what is happening and what is being snapped.

+The logs will show when something has changed in PMM by a timeout when trying to locate a selector.

+You should then load the target PMM instance in a browser, navigate to the page in question and activate your browser's development tools.

+These contain an option to select an element to find its selector and compare it with that defined in the `dashboards-pmmX.json` file.

+Where possible, use keyboard shortcuts to interact with the UI rather than hunting for selectors (use `press` instead of `click`).

+Ask developers to allocate static names to frequently used elements.
+(This is already done occasionally with the `data-qa` ID, some of which are used by this tool.)

+### Multiple runs

+Snap filenames are intended for the [PMM technical documentation].

+By default the filenames don't include a sequence number prefix.

+When debugging or testing this tool, edit `run.sh` and set `SNAP_IMG_SEQ=true`.

+This means the images are listed in order of snapping, making it easier to track which part of the `dashboards-pmmX.json` specification file is responsible for each snap.

+You can also use the `SNAP_IMG_PFX` and `SNAP_IMG_DIR` environment variables in `run.sh` to separate runs of the tool.

+### Login problems

+The default administrator credentials for PMM are `admin`/`admin`.

+If different, set the PMM admin credentials (on the command line or in `run.sh`) with the variables `SNAP_USER` and `SNAP_PASS`.

+The tool assumes the presence of a 'Skip' button which is displayed on new PMM installations using the default credentials.

 ## How it works

 `main.js` loops through entries in the defined dashboards configuration file (default `./cfg/dashboards-pmm2.json`), processing each dashboard, its operations and steps, one by one.